gomedh/git-repo-monitor/README.md

 - View the top 5 programming languages used in the selected repository, displayed through a pie chart.
 - Click on the View Details link to see the percentage usage of the programming languages.

+## Acknowledgements

+1. GitHub API: For providing repository data.
+2. Material UI: For the styling and user interface components.
+3. Recharts: For the charting library used to visualize programming languages.